ziazek/knights-travails/README.markdown

-# TITLE
+# Knight's Travails

 ## About

-Best of Ruby Quiz, Chapter #
+Best of Ruby Quiz, Chapter 10

 ## Requirements